decentfox/freeauth-api/freeauth-admin/README.md

 ### Configuring mail settings

-After executing the `make setup` command, you will have a `.env` file.
+After executing the `make setup` command, you will have a `.env` file under `freeauth-admin` folder.

 You could overwrite mail-related settings in the `.env` file, which includes: